 Several of the researchers quoted in the journal refer to an anabolic “window of opportunity”: “Whereby a limited time exists after training to optimize training-related muscular adaptations.”
 The study provides evidence regarding the positive effects of eating a protein and carbohydrate boost snack directly after a workout.
 Particularly for “Glycogen repletion” which is involved in the regulation of skeletal muscle growth.

-Just don’t drink coffee before.
+Just don’t drink coffee before working out

 Hydrate, definitely.
 Water is best.
 But a quick caveat on attempting to boost your energy levels with a cup of Joe.
 Warm fluids speed food through your intestines so you’ll get caught short with bladder signalling while midway through a sequence.
 Not fun.